Apiaries & Chicken Coops

-1. Chicken coops, chicken runs, and similar structures are allowed in the rear yard of any single-family use in the R-1 or R-2 District.
+- Chicken coops, chicken runs, and similar structures are allowed in the rear yard of any single-family use in the R-1, R-2, or R-4 District.

-v.
-Number.
-No more than four hens are permitted per zoning lot.
+- Number – First Year.
+No more than four hens are permitted per zoning lot during the first application year (12 calendar months) in all zoning districts.
 Roosters are not permitted.
 There is no limit on the number of chicks, age six months or younger, that may be kept.

 - Number – Subsequent Years.
 After one year (12 calendar months) of owning four hens, an applicant in the R-1, R-2, C-3, and M zoning districts may submit an application to increase the number of hens to no more than eight hens.
 The Zoning Administrator shall approve this application if no substantiated complaints have been received by the Village regarding the applicant’s hens in the previous 12-month period.
 Applicants in the R-4 zoning district may not have more than four hens at any time.

 - Perimeter fence.
 The rear yard of any property where hens are kept must be fenced with a minimum four-foot high fence.

 - Maintenance.
 Chicken coops, chicken runs, and similar structures shall be maintained in a manner that provides adequate lighting and ventilation, and protects chickens from cold weather, precipitation, rodents, predators, and trespassers.
 Chicken coops, chicken runs, and similar structures must be maintained in a sanitary condition and shall be cleaned of droppings, uneaten feed, feathers, and other waste so as not to become a nuisance.

 - Sales.
 There shall be no retail sales of any products on-site.